Zreawen/sms_sender/README.md

         pip install -R requirements.txt
         ```

-        for this you will nedd python version above 3.7 (best results in 3.9)
+        for this you will need python version above 3.7 (best results in 3.9)